Level3AI-hub/Safuverse/safudomains/README.md

 ## Frontend Application

-The safudomains frontend is a modern React-based web application deployed at [names.safuverse.com](https://names.safuverse.com), providing a user-friendly interface for domain registration and management on BNB Chain.
+The SafuDomains frontend is a modern React-based web application deployed at [names.safuverse.com](https://names.safuverse.com), providing a user-friendly interface for domain registration and management on BNB Chain.

 ### Frontend Technology Stack